MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/get-started.md

 By default, Dev Proxy is configured to:

-- Intercept requests made to any [JSON Placeholder API](https://jsonplaceholder.typicode.com/) endpoints
+- Intercept requests made to any [JSON Placeholder API](https://jsonplaceholder.typicode.com/) endpoint
 - Simulate API error responses and API throttling with a failure rate of 50%

----

 ## 3. Intercept requests